-Aerial drone photo of Sierra Road (right-center) and Calaveras Reservoir (upper left)
+Aerial drone photo of Sierra Road (seen right-center) and Calaveras Reservoir (seen upper left).

-Sierra Road is a Beast - One of the steepest climbs in Santa Clara County.
-The climb hits you right at the start - 10.2% for the first half mile to the sharp left hand turn.
+Sierra Road is a beast -- it’s one of the steepest climbs in Santa Clara County.
+The climb hits you right at the start at 10.2% for the first half mile to the sharp left hand turn.

-Yes - this climb is “foul” - I did slow for the turkey crossing however . . .
+Yes, this climb is “fowl” -- I did slow for the turkey crossing however . . .

-This is the last of 3 major climb segments of the popular, but brutal, Devil Mountain Double which is held in April each year and hits you at mile 160 of that ride - ouch!
-There are excellent views of the Silicon Valley to the west as we ascend and there is a nice open space view area at the top.
+This is the last of three major climb segments of the popular but brutal Devil Mountain Double, hitting you at mile 160 of that ride -- ouch!
+There are excellent views of the Silicon Valley to the west as we ascend and there is a nice open-space lookout view area at the top.

 Photo at mile 1.8 - steepest ½ mile segment begins mile 1.3.